LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

    where :math:`d` is an array of scalars containing the computed dot products, :math:`x` is a vector, :math:`y_j` is a vector in the vector array *Y*, and :math:`n_{local}` corresponds to the number of components in the vector on this MPI task.
-The operation returns 0 for success and a non-zero value otherwise.
+The operation returns a :c:type:`SUNErrCode`.

    Usage: